overlookmotel/fs-extra-promise/README.md

 console.log(promise instanceof Bluebird); // true
 ```

+This can be useful for:

+* using a different version of [bluebird](https://www.npmjs.com/package/bluebird)
-This can be useful for using a Promise implementation that supports `cls`, or an augmented version of Bluebird like [bluebird-extra](https://www.npmjs.org/package/bluebird-extra).
+* using a Promise implementation that supports `cls`
+* using an augmented version of Bluebird like [bluebird-extra](https://www.npmjs.org/package/bluebird-extra)

 ### `useFs()` method